 Malaysia is Australia’s 10th largest trading partner with close to A$20 billion in two-way trade in goods and services (DFAT 2016).
 We share a free trade agreement, the Malaysia-Australia Free Trade Agreement (MAFTA), and are both signatories to the Trans Pacific Partnership.
 More than 3,800 companies export to Malaysia and approximately 300 Australian businesses have an in-country presence (Source: ABS 2016 and Austrade 2016).

 Economic growth has led to a significant increase in Malaysia’s per capita income over the past decade.
 By 2020, more than 60 per cent of the population will fall into the middle / upper-middle income category.
 Malaysia is in the ‘demographic sweet spot’ - a growing population (many of which are under 30), who are becoming more urbanised, with growing disposable incomes and easy access to credit.
 These more affluent and sophisticated consumers are demanding greater product choice, better quality brands and higher standards of service, presenting significant opportunities for suppliers of high-end goods and services.

 Malaysia is competing fiercely with other countries in the region to provide a pro-business environment.
 To this end the government has relaxed foreign ownership laws in the manufacturing sector and has also implemented a range of incentives to attract investors in priority areas such as operational headquarters, regional distribution centres and international procurement centres.
-The government has also invested heavily in infrastructure to facilitate both efficient business and a high standard of living, particularly in the major centres.
 It has also recently implemented liberalisation actions within the financial services sector to attract more international players to operate within the market.

 Malaysia’s 2020 vision is to achieve developed nation status.
 The government plans and manages its progress towards achieving this vision through five-year plans.